-Contact Information School Information Name of School: Clarks Point Name of Principal: Angelia Kelly Address (Street, City, State, Zip): 29 Saguyak Ave, Clarks Point, AK 99569 Phone: 907 236 1218 Email: akellv@swrsd.org Fax: District Information Name of District: Southwest Region School District Name of Superintendent: Audra Finkenbinder Address (Street, City, State, Zip): PO Box 90, Dillingham, AK 99576 Phone: 907 842 5287 Email: afinkenbinder@swrsd.org Fax: 907 842 5428 Schoolwide Enactment Information Schoolwide Eligibility Information (for a new schoolwide plan) What is the school's current Is the school's poverty rate If poverty rate is below 40%, does the school have poverty rate? above 40%? an approved waiver on file with DEED?
-100% ☐ Yes ☐ No Schoolwide Plan Information New Plan?
-Initial Effective Date Revision Date ☐ Yes ☒ No 08/01/2014 4/8/24 Assurance Agreement for Schoolwide Plan Upon implementation of the schoolwide plan, the Title I school served a student population in which at least 40% of the students are from low-income families, or the school received a waiver from the Alaska Department of Education & Early Development to operate a schoolwide program without meeting the 40% poverty threshold.
-The school has completed the schoolwide planning process and has met the requirements of the Title I legislation relating to schoolwide planning, implementation, and evaluation criteria as outlined in section 1114 of the ESEA.
-The district has worked in consultation with the school as the school developed the schoolwide plan and will continue to assist the school in implementing, evaluating, and revising the plan annually.
-Name of Superintendent: Audra Finkenbinder Name of Principal: Angelia Kelly
+Contact Information School Information Name of School: Clarks Point lame of Principal: Angelia Kelly Address (Street, City, State, Zip): 2 9 Saguyak Ave, Clarks Point, A K 99569 Phone: 907 236 1218 Fax: Email: akelly@swrsd.org District Information Name of District: Southwest Region on School District N lame of Superintendent: Audra Finkenbinder Address (Street, City, State, Zip): P 76 Phone: 907 842 5287 Fax: 907 842 5428 Email: afinkenbinder@swrsd.org Filone: 907 842 9287 1 dx.
+307 042 3420 Email: amikensinder@swi3d.org Schoolwide Enactment Information Schoolwide Eligibility Information n (for a new schoolwide plan) What is the school's current Is the school's poverty rate If poverty rate is below 40%, does the school have poverty rate? above 40%? an approved waiver on file with DEED?
+100% ⊠ Yes □ No ☐ Yes ☐ No Schoolwide Plan Information New Plan?
+Initial Effective Date Revision Date ☐ Yes ⊠ No 08/01/2014 April 28, 2025 Assurance Agreement f for Schoolwide Plan served a student population in which at least 40% of the waiver from the Alaska Department of Education & Early g the 40% poverty threshold.
+The school has completed of the Title I legislation relating to schoolwide planning, 114 of the ESEA.
+The district has worked in consultation with the school as the school deve eloped the schoolwide plan an d will continue to assist the school in implementing, evaluating, and revising the plan a innually.
+Name of Superintendent: Audra F Finkenbinder Name of Principal: Angelia Kelly Andra DIA 1 anglia 8 1 h Signature: M Signature: Date: April 30, 2025 Date: April 28, 2025